amerryma/alt1-bik-proc-timer/README.md

 ## Notice

-A recent update has now rendered this plugin obsolete.
+A recent update has now rendered flicking obsolete.
 You must now keep the book active for at least 1 minute before you are eligible for the proc.
-Thanks for using my plugin, it was fun while it lasted!
+Keep your book on the entire time and this plugin will help remind you when to gain experience.

 ## Installation
 To install BikProcTimer copy & paste this link into your browser: